-A fiercely independent owned and operated brewery, Great Lakes celebrated 30 years in the craft beer business in 2017, making them one of the oldest craft breweries in Ontario.
+We are a fiercely independently owned craft brewery… And we’re damn proud of it!
+Great Lakes celebrated 34 years in the craft beer business in 2021, making us one of the oldest independent craft breweries in Canada.

-GLB specializes in producing flavourful beers that will be sure to awaken your taste buds with each sip.
-From unique seasonal ales, bottle conditioned releases, year-round ales and premium lagers to their 7 Barrel and Tank Ten Series of beers, GLB produces a variety of products to be enjoyed by everyone!
+We specialize in producing flavourful beers that will be sure to awaken your taste buds with each sip.
+From unique seasonal ales, bottle conditioned releases, year-round ales and premium lagers to our 7 Barrel and Tank Ten Series of beers, GLB produces a variety of products to be enjoyed by everyone!

-Based in Etobicoke at 30 Queen Elizabeth Blvd., GLB invites you to visit the brewery for a taste of award-winning beers in their bustling taproom and retail store 7 days a week.
-While there, enjoy food from The Wavy Wall, GLB’s in-house craft kitchen.
+Based in Etobicoke at 30 Queen Elizabeth Blvd., GLB invites you to visit the brewery for a taste of award-winning beers.

 The Beginning OF SOMETHING SPECIAL